aurelien-naldi/reversed-model-demo/README.md

 # Demo of the use of reversed model to study basins of attraction

+This is a reboot of [earlier work](http://ginsim.org/basins-reverse) using the CoLoMoTo notebook.

 The python notebook uses [bioLQM](http://colomoto.org/biolqm) to construct reversed logical models and then calls [BoolSim](https://www.vital-it.ch/research/software/boolSim) to identify attractors of the original model and their backward reachable states using the reversed model (weak basins of attractions).